-This grilled tamarind ginger chicken is sweet, tangy. sticky and full of flavor.
+This grilled tamarind ginger chicken is sweet, tangy, sticky and full of flavor.
 I’ve been experimenting with different ways to use tamarind these past few months, and my new favorite recipe is this sweet tart barbecue style sauce.
 The sauce, combined with smoky char, warm ginger and a touch of spice make these chicken legs an incredibly delicious and unique summer meal.

 how do you grill the perfect chicken?

 This is a hotly debated question, but my preferred technique is to grill the chicken over indirect heat while generously basting with the tamarind sauce.
 The low heat slowly renders the fat to prevent flare ups and burnt meat, and then I finish the chicken over high heat for crispy, caramelized char.
-The process couldn’t be simpler and makes for an incredibly juicy, unique take on barbecue chicken.
+The process couldn’t be simpler and makes for a juicy, unique take on barbecue chicken.

 Feel free to use any cut of chicken you have— a whole spatchcocked bird, just the thigh, or even the wings— just be sure to adjust the cooking times accordingly.